Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

                 <tr>
                     <ol>
                         <li>Run the Tizen SDK emulator manager manually and start the Emulator Image.</li>
                         <li>Choose Emulator.
-For basic NUI template there is no difference which platform will be used.
-In this example the application is tested on TV emuator.</li>
+For basic NUI template, there is no difference which platform is used.
+In this example, the application is tested on TV emulator.</li>
                         <img alt=" " src="media/vs2019_run_2.png"/>
                         <p></p>
-                        <li>In project diretory locate application <b>.tpk</b> file.
+                        <li>In project directory, locate application <b>.tpk</b> file.
 Then use command:</li>
                         <code>$ sdb install helloworld/bin/Debug/tizen80/org.tizen.example.helloworld-1.0.0.tpk</code>
                         <li>To run application on TV emulator type:</li>
                         <code>$ tizen run -p org.tizen.example.helloworld</code>